If you are looking on what’s the best way to go from Santorini to Mykonos (or vice versa), then search no more as this is the Ultimate Guide.

 Taking a flight from Santorini to Mykonos is also an available option but not ideal in my opinion.

 Chances are that there won’t be any flights between these islands but do check Expedia.

 The schedules of flights between these islands can be really strange.

-There was only 1 flight per week from Santorini to Mykonos back in 2017, every Friday evening 6:35pm – 7:05pm from Condor (only available between May and October).
+There was only 1 flight per week from Santorini to Mykonos a few years ago, every Friday evening 6:35pm – 7:05pm from Condor (only available between May and October).

-This was the only flight from Santorini to Mykonos in 2017.
+This was the only flight from Santorini to Mykonos recently.